Cult of Chucky: Development

-In December 2013, following the release of Curse of Chucky, Don Mancini confirmed that he was planning on developing a seventh installment in the Chucky franchise.
+In December 2013, following the release of Curse of Chucky, Don Mancini confirmed that he was planning on developing a seventh installment in the Child's Play franchise.
 By February 2015, Mancini was in the process of writing the script for the film.
 A year later, Mancini, Jennifer Tilly and Fiona Dourif confirmed that shooting would soon begin for the film.
 The production office for the film was opened in Winnipeg, Manitoba, Canada in December 2016.
-Subsequently in January 5, the premise, cast, production schedule and distribution details for Cult of Chucky were revealed, with shooting set to commence four days later.
+Subsequently on January 5, the premise, cast, production schedule and distribution details for Cult of Chucky were revealed, with shooting set to commence four days later.
 Tony Gardner returned as one of Chucky's puppeteers.

 In an October 2013 interview, Mancini revealed that since Child's Play 3, he had always wanted to introduce the concept of "Multiple Chuckys" but was unable to do so due to budget constraints.
 He eventually used the concept in Cult of Chucky, 26 years later.
 A reference to Glen/Glenda (a character from Seed of Chucky) was cut out of the film, although it was something that Mancini "definitely wanted to keep".

 Casting

 Several actors from the previous films, Brad Dourif as Chucky, Fiona Dourif as Nica Pierce, Alex Vincent as Andy Barclay, Jennifer Tilly as Tiffany and Summer H. Howell as Alice returned in the seventh film.
-Each of them was featured in previous films, with Brad Dourif in all of them, Vincent in Child's Play (1988) and Child's Play 2, Tilly in Bride of Chucky (1998) and Seed of Chucky, and Fiona Dourif and Howell in Curse of Chucky (2013).
+Brad Dourif was in all of them, Vincent in Child's Play (1988) and Child's Play 2, Tilly in Bride of Chucky (1998), Seed of Chucky (2004), and Curse of Chucky, and Fiona Dourif and Howell in Curse of Chucky (2013).
 Cult of Chucky marks Vincent's first principal role in the franchise since he was a child actor, in Child's Play 2, twenty-seven years prior.
 Although Andy appeared in Child's Play 3, he was played by a different actor, Justin Whalin, due to the events taking place eight years after the second film, which came out less than a year earlier.
 Alex Vincent also appeared as Andy during a post-credits scene in Curse of Chucky.